Eight Meaningful Ways to Celebrate Hanukkah

 • The 1.5 million lights of Winterlights will be enhanced with special food and beverage elements.
 Sample a one-of-a-kind Holiday tasting experience including latkes (potato pancakes) and sufganiyot (jelly donuts).

-Hanukkah is a historical holiday that reminds us to never give up, and to shine your light regardless of what you do or don’t have.
+Hanukkah is a historical holiday that reminds us to never give up and to shine our light regardless of what we do or don’t have.

 Leave a Comment